ncatlab/nlab-content/pages/4/9/8/1/21894/content.md

 ## Idea

-In most projective geometries, including all classical projective spaces, two distinct triangles are in a perspective with respect to a point iff they are in a perspective with respect to a line.
+In most [[projective geometries]], including all classical [[projective spaces]], two distinct [[triangles]] are in a perspective with respect to a point iff they are in a perspective with respect to a line.

 ## Statement